hipe/tmx/lib/skylab/brazen/doc/issues/031-the-retrieve-narrative.md

-consider the old "data-mapper" ORM that was once offered up as an alternative to active record. one particular innovation it proffered was the isomorphism between database "entites" and the runtime's objectspace (that is, memory): entities that came up from the datastore would exist one-to-one with objects in the runtime's memory. if you got back the same result entity in two different queries, it could give you a reference to *the same* object, which, depending on what you are doing,
+consider the old "data-mapper" ORM that was once offered up as an alternative to active record. one particular innovation it proffered was the isomorphism between database "entites" and the runtime's objectspace (that is, memory): entities that came up from the collection would exist one-to-one with objects in the runtime's memory. if you got back the same result entity in two different queries, it could give you a reference to *the same* object, which, depending on what you are doing,